The Basic Guide to Self-Publishing Books

 You’re done with your ebook the only step left is to get it off your computer and to your readers.
 What will you send them, surely not a Word file?
 There are different factors that will determine which format you choose for your ebook, like whether or not you included interactive content.

 Ultimately where you distribute your ebook will determine the file types you need.
-The iBooks store will only sell EPUBs or their own file format, but Amazon’s Kindle Direct Publishing will not take EPUBs, instead they’ll take MOBI.
-For more details on ebook file formats see The Essential Guide to Ebooks and Ebook Apps.
+The iBooks store will only sell EPUBs or their own file format, but Amazon’s Kindle Direct Publishing will not take EPUBs, instead, they’ll take MOBI.
+For more details on ebook file formats see Ebook Formats Explained for Beginners.

 Although this is the final step in the process of creating and distributing an ebook.
 I urge all writers to consider their distribution goals and required file types at the beginning.
 As it may affect your decision on which ebook creation software to use. iBooks Author creations can only be sold on the iBooks Store like we mentioned absolutely useless if you want to sell your ebook on Amazon.
 If you find yourself in this bind, there are plenty of conversion services available to convert your ebook to the desired file types.
 For most ebook conversions that may be your best option.
 The iBooks example though is an exception, as the license agreement does not permit the distribution of the ebook created with their software anywhere other than the iBook Store.